xyzesther/ElevatorSystemSimulation/res/README.md

 The program provides a visual representation of elevator statuses and allows real-time interaction.

-## Design/Model Changes

-- **Part 1:** Initial design with the given elevator model.
-- **Part 2:** Modified the BuildingReport class to display the report in a more user-friendly style.

-These changes were implemented to enhance user interaction and improve the simulation's efficiency and usability.

 ## Assumptions

 - Each elevator has an identical maximum capacity and speed, the capacity is constant.